Herbert Levine (company): History

 Closed in 1975, the label was revived in 2008 by Dennis Comeau and is today owned by Luvanis, an investment holding company.

-The shoes
+Description

 The Herbert Levine label gained media notoriety for outlandish designs: gilded wood platforms, slippers with newspaper, money, or candy-wrapper covered fabrics, Astroturf insoles, and shoes that were glued onto the wearer's nylon stockings.

-Herbert Levine’s greatest influence however was re-introducing boots to women's fashion in the 1960s and the popularization of the shoe style known as mules.
+Herbert Levine’s greatest influence was re-introducing boots to women's fashion in the 1960s and the popularization of the shoe style known as mules.

-Innovations

-Fashion innovations introduced under the Herbert Levine label include: